 Tax Implications

-The monthly benefits are tax-free if you pay the insurance premiums yourself.
-If the premiums are paid by an employer, you may have to pay tax on the benefits.
+Monthly benefits are tax-free if you pay the insurance premiums yourself.
+If an employer pays the premiums, you may have to pay taxes on the benefits.

 How Do You Evaluate Disability Insurance?

-If you are considering purchasing a disability insurance policy or have recently purchased a policy, we will help you understand the coverage afforded by the policy.
+If you are considering or have recently purchased disability insurance, we can help you understand the coverage it provides.
 As part of our analysis, we will explain what everything means to you in your situation.
-We will help you understand what you are entitled to and whether there are deficiencies in your coverage that could be problematic in the future.
+We will help you understand what you are entitled to and whether there are any deficiencies in your coverage that could be problematic in the future.

 Aspects of Your Policy We Will Review